 It is a good idea to log out of all active sessions regularly.

 NOTE: Logout and contact LinkedIn if there are any current or active sessions that you think are not from you.

-To logout of a session, click sign-out and then enter your password.
+To logout of a session, click sign out and then enter your password.

-You can actually decide if you want to see the profile photo of other members on LinkedIn.
+Decide if you want to see the profile photo of other members on LinkedIn.
 You can change the setting to: